 You may want to hold off your removal plans until the winter is over for ethical reasons.
 The squirrels could freeze to death or starve to death if relocated away from their food caches during winter.

 It may not always be possible to wait until the weather thaws to remove the wildlife so hire an expert who will conduct the removal safely and humanely.
 Keep in mind that it is illegal to harm or kill wildlife in Toronto, even by accident.
-A squirrel removal Toronto expert will ensure that the animals are removed safely including any litters that will almost certainly be there.
+A squirrel removal Toronto expert will ensure that the animals are removed safely including any litter that will almost certainly be there.
 The expert will also know how to prevent a squirrel invasion in the future.